milonmaze/privacy-terms-observatory/www.shopify.com/legal/privacy.md

 Ireland

-If you are located in Asia, Australia, or New Zealand, your personal information is received by:
+If you are located in Asia, Australia, or New Zealand, your Personal Data is received by:

 Shopify Commerce Singapore Pte.
 Ltd.
 Attn: Data Protection Officer